 These numbers are also used for children’s O’Neil wetsuits.

 Should I size up or down for a wetsuit?

-Most likely you will want to size down to get the better fitting wetsuit.
+Most likely you will want to size down to get the better fitting wetsuit for surfing.

 Most wetsuits today have a lot a stretch to them.